-Under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), a publicly held corporation is generally prohibited from deducting as an expense for federal income tax purposes total compensation in excess of \$1 million paid to its chief executive officer and other named executive officers (other than the Chief Financial Officer) for a single taxable year.
-However, Section 162(m) of the Code provides an exemption for certain "performance-based" compensation.
-Annual incentive bonus amounts payable to Mr. Goldfarb pursuant to his employment agreement and compensation attributable to non-qualified stock options have been structured to qualify for the "performance-based compensation" exemption.
-Assuming the performance-based bonus provision contained in Mr. Aaron's amended employment agreement is approved by our stockholders pursuant to Proposal No. 2, we intend that the bonuses awarded to Mr. Aaron for fiscal 2010 and future years under Mr. Aaron's amended employment agreement will also be treated as exempt "performance-based" compensation under Section 162(m) of the Code.
-"See Proposal No. 2 - Approval of the Performance-Based Bonus Provision of the Amended Employment Agreement with Sammy Aaron."
+In general, under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), a publicly held corporation is generally prohibited from deducting as an expense for federal income tax purposes total compensation in excess of \$1 million paid to each of its chief executive officer and other named executive officers (other than the Chief Financial Officer) for a single taxable year that does not qualify for the exemption contained in Section 162(m).
+Section 162(m) of the Code provides an exemption for certain "performance-based" compensation.
+Annual bonus amounts payable to Messrs.
+Goldfarb and Aaron pursuant to their employment agreements, as well as compensation to our named executive officers attributable to non-qualified stock options or performance-based restricted stock units, have been structured to qualify for the "performance-based compensation" exemption.
+Currently, the discretionary annual bonuses payable to our other named executive officers do not qualify for the "performance-based compensation" exemption.
+However, subject to approval of the proposed Amended and Restated 2005 Stock Incentive Plan, we expect to be able to award bonuses to our other named executive officers in a manner that will also qualify them for the "performance-based compensation" exemption.
+See "Proposal No. 2-Approval of Amended and Restated 2005 Stock Incentive Plan."

 The Compensation Committee is mindful of the \$1 million limit on deductibility of executive compensation under Section 162(m) of the Code.
-However, the Committee is not constrained from authorizing the payment of compensation that is subject to the deduction limit and may do so as and when it deems appropriate and in the best interest of the company under the circumstances.
-For example, Mr. Goldfarb's annual salary rate was increased to \$1 million per year effective July 1, 2008 (although it was then reduced to \$800,000 for the six months beginning February 1, 2009).
-Salary does not qualify as "performance-based" compensation for purposes of Section 162(m).
+However, the Committee is not constrained from authorizing the payment of compensation that is subject to the deduction limit and may do so as and when it deems appropriate and in our best interest under the circumstances.
+Morris Goldfarb's annual salary rate is \$1 million per year (although it was reduced to \$800,000 for the six months beginning February 1, 2009).
+Salary does not qualify as "performance - based" compensation for purposes of Section 162(m).
 Other portions of compensation that Mr. Goldfarb may receive also may not qualify.
+In addition, a portion of the compensation paid to each of Mr. Miller and Ms. Nostra with respect to fiscal 2010 may not be tax deductible under the provisions of Section 162(m).
 Accordingly, although the Compensation Committee considers the net cost to G-III in making all compensation decisions (including the potential limitation on deductibility of executive compensation), there is no assurance that we will be allowed to deduct all of the compensation paid to our executives.